18 minlesson

 • Save both the event and the status update atomically with SaveChanges

-Next, we will build the GET endpoint for retrieving the full event history with date range filtering.
+Next, we will extend the service to support retrieving the full event history with date range filtering.

 Building the Tracking Events API - Anko Academy